lce2011/GooglePlusButton/README.md

 Google+ Button is a mod which brings back the Google+ button.
 This means the mod is actually pretty useless, because Google+ got deprecated in 2019.

+# How to use
+Click the Google+ Button next to your profile in the main menu.